dorpaneus/amazon-like-interview-prep/14-days/day-11-app-debugging.md

 9. What does `offcputime` tell you that `perf top` doesn't?
 10. The JD specifically mentions `syscount` and `gethostlatency`.
 Walk me through what each does and when you'd use it.
 11. You want to know how often a specific kernel function is called over 30 seconds.
 What's the shortest command that gives you that?
+12. Mechanically, *why* is `strace` 10–100x slower than an in-kernel eBPF tool doing the same syscall counting?
+Tie it to the user/kernel boundary.

 <details>
 <summary><strong>Answers</strong> (click to reveal)</summary>